KSTE: History

-Schedule

-KSTE is programmed as a "second tier" talk station, secondary to its more dominant sister stations, 1530 KFBK and 93.1 KFBK-FM.
-While most of the KFBK schedule is hosted by local personalities, KSTE features nationally syndicated talk shows.
-Weekday mornings begin with Armstrong & Getty, a wake-up show that airs nationally but is based at KSTE.
-They are followed by Chad Benson, Sean Hannity, Erick Erickson, Glenn Beck, Jesse Kelly, Joe Pags and Michael DelGiorno.

-Weekends feature shows on money, health and cars, as well as some paid brokered programming.
-KSTE carries some syndicated shows on weekends including Bill Handel on the Law, Rich DeMuro on Tech, America at Night with Rich Valdés, The Jesus Christ Show with Neil Saavedra and Sunday Nights with Bill Cunningham, as well as repeats of weekday shows.
+Programming

 Armstrong & Getty

 Jack Armstrong and Joe Getty joined KSTE in 1998 and now have one of the highest rated morning radio shows in Northern California.
 They can also be heard on radio stations in Los Angeles, San Francisco, Honolulu and other cities in the West.
 Armstrong & Getty is the only locally based weekday talk show on KSTE.

-News

-For a number of years, KSTE aired hourly CNN Radio newscasts from Westwood One, and later Dial Global.
-On March 2, 2012, Dial Global announced it would discontinue distributing newscasts from CNN Radio and instead replace it with NBC News Radio.
-CNN Radio affiliates would be switched to NBC on April 1, 2012.
-However, KSTE became an affiliate of the CBS Radio Network prior to the switchover.
-The station carried CBS News at the beginning of most hours.

-In 2017, KSTE became an affiliate of a new version of NBC News Radio owned by iHeartMedia (unrelated to the Westwood One/Dial Global version); the station has since rejoined CBS News Radio.
-KSTE also airs some programming and news from ABC News Radio.

 Sports

 KSTE was the former home of the Sacramento River Cats baseball team, before it moved to KIFM.

 On February 14, 2025, the Athletics (A's) baseball team announced that KSTE would be the team's flagship station, following their temporary move from Oakland to West Sacramento as part of their long-term relocation to Las Vegas.
 In addition to KSTE, games are aired on the "A's Cast" stream on iHeartRadio and on the A's Radio Network.
 KSTE replaced KHTK as the A's Sacramento radio outlet; the move also resulted in KAHI in Auburn and KESP in Modesto being dropped as network affiliates.